karlbenedict/OILS515/assignments/assignments.md

 *Please post comments for at least three of the posted data management plans from Week 13 prior to 5/5*

 Please provide substantive comments (in the discussion area) - both positive and constructive criticism - for three of the data management plans provided by your peers in the class.

+## Week 16 - Class Project - Present the results of your data creation and documentation project and results of the associated peer review ##

+During the collaboratory session on 5/6 you will be asked to make a 10-minute presentation summarizing the outcome of your data and documentation project, including the provision of a summary of the peer-review comments that you received for your data and documentation.

 <div class="license"><a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Karl Benedict</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.</div>